How to quit smoking

 Prescription medication

-There are several treatments available on prescription that could help you beat your addiction.
+There are several treatments available on prescription that could help you beat tobacco addiction.

 E-cigarettes and vaping

-With a broad range of tools and features, the Smokefree App is there to support you 24/7.
+With a broad range of tools and features, nicotine products and medication, the Smoke Free App team are there to support you 24/7.

 Nicotine Replacement Therapy (NRT)